How to Set Up Tax and Retentions in Mastt

 Understanding Retention Rules

+- Percentage retentions only apply to contract line items — variations are excluded.
 To retain funds on variations, use the Retained this payment field and enter the dollar amount manually.

-Mastt does not currently support line-item level retentions.
+- No line-item retentions — Mastt does not currently support line-item level retentions.
 Retentions apply at the payment level only.

 How Tax and Retentions Work Together